devops329/devops/instruction/grafanaAnnotations/grafanaAnnotations.md

 # Grafana annotations

+🔑 **Key points**

+- Grafana supports annotated visualizations.
+- Experiment creating annotations with Curl.
+- Modify the CI pipeline so that an annotation is created on release events.

+---

 When you are reviewing your dashboards to figure out where things went wrong it is often helpful if key events, such as a deployment, are annotated on the visualization.

 ![Annotation example](annotationExample.png)